k21971/EvilHack/doc/evilhack-changelog.md

 - Small tweak to thievery skill
 - Fix: player monster Infidel cursed weapons were welding to their hands
 - Tortles can't ride
+- Force tortle to emerge from its shell if hiding in it and is undergoing polymorph